TONG-H

 • new constructor

-• functional inheritance / factory function. it is not a constructor or class. it works by producing an object from a factory, and extending the produced object by assigning properties to it with concatenative inheritance.
+• functional inheritance / factory function.
+It is not a constructor or class.
+Instead, it operates by generating an object from a factory and extending the produced object by assigning properties to it through concatenative inheritance.

 • class extend / sub-classing.